 Ridiculously Easy Homemade Banana Bread Recipe

 This just might be the best banana bread recipe!
-You’ll need ripe bananas, flour, butter, eggs and spices.
+You’ll need ripe bananas, flour, butter, eggs, brown sugar, and spices.
 It’s so good, you’ll want to make 2 loaves.
 So many great reviews!
-Jump to the Banana Bread Recipe or watch our quick recipe video to see how we make it.
+Jump to the Easy Banana Bread Recipe or watch our quick recipe video to see how we make it.

-No matter what recipe you use, remember this: There is no point in baking up a batch of banana bread without using ripe bananas.
-In fact if you can wait a day for browned, overripe and speckled bananas, it’s even better.
+Use ripe bananas.
+The bananas you use for banana bread matters.
+There is no point in baking up a batch of banana bread unless you are using ripe bananas.
+In fact, if you can wait a day for browned, overripe and speckled bananas, it’s even better (I really don’t think bananas can be too ripe for banana bread).
 If your bananas are still green, wait a day or two.
 You won’t regret it.